SlicerMorph/W_2020/Lab_Slicer_Measurements/README.md

 <img src="./images/colorPreset.png">

 ## Example: SlicerAnimator
+The `Animator` module helps create and export animations in mp4 or GIF format.
+The animations are created by visualizing a volume and adjusting the rotation, ROI cropping, and rendering properties.
+A demo video of this module is also available [here](https://youtu.be/9GBekYcJR4E) .

 1. Load the MRIHead volume from the Sample Data module.

 2. Open the Volume Rendering module.
 In the **Volume** field, make sure the volume MRHead is selected.
 Click the eyeball next to the **Volume** field to display the image.
 Under the Display Menu, adjust the Shift sliderbar to optimize 3D visibility.